-“What are the places to see in Padum?” or “Tell us about local sightseeing in Padum – Zanskar Valley“, few questions readers on DoW always asks me.
-Well, I have already talked about How to plan a journey to Zanskar Valley and hence, you know how to reach Padum in Zanskar Valley.
+“What are the places to see in Padum?” or “Tell us about local sightseeing in Padum – Zanskar Valley“, few questions readers on DevilOnWheels always asks me.
+Well, I have already talked about how to plan a journey to Zanskar Valley.
+Hence, you may already know how to reach Padum in Zanskar Valley.

-What to see in Padum Village
+What places to visit or see in Padum Village?

-In ancient times, Padum was used to be one of the two capitals of kingdom of Zanskar, other being Zangla which also houses a palace too.
+In ancient times, Padum was used to be one of the two capitals of the kingdom of Zanskar, other being Zangla, which also houses a palace too.
 Padum village serves as the base for the tourists visiting Zanskar Valley.
-It offers decent range of restaurants to eat and private hotels or budget guest houses/home stays for overnight stay.
+It offers a decent range of restaurants to eat, and private hotels or budget guest houses/home stays for overnight stay.
 There is a very decent government tourist bungalow too for the stay that charges about Rs 600-700 per night.

-You can also drive to the old village of Pibiting having that picturesque hilltop monastery seen from almost any corner of Padum.
-It is at Pibiting village where Zanskar river merges into Lungnak river and then runs down towards Lungnak valley in south-eastern Zanskar.
+You can also drive to the old village of Pibiting, having that picturesque hilltop monastery seen from almost any corner of Padum.
+It is at Pibiting village where the Zanskar river merges into the Lungnak river and then runs down towards Lungnak valley in south-eastern Zanskar.

-Local Sightseeing in Padum
+Local Sightseeing Places in Padum Village

 Now, let’s look at the details of other local sightseeing in Padum and what are the places you can visit around Padum while you enjoy your stay in Zanskar Valley.

-Phuktal monastery is one of the most popular and serenely located monastic establishment in whole of Ladakh and Zanskar Valley.
-It is housed in remotest corner of Lungnak Valley in south-eastern region Zanskar, Ladakh.
+Phuktal monastery is one of the most popular and serenely located monastic establishments in the whole of Ladakh and Zanskar Valley.
+It is housed in the remotest corner of Lungnak Valley in south-eastern region Zanskar, Ladakh.
 Phugtal is one of the most enchanting sites up there in the entire region.

-The roads to Zongkhul monastery are not so good and hence, it takes about 2-2.5 Hrs to drive this 37 odd KMs.
-While driving from Padum towards Kargil, you will reach at Tungri village bridge.
+The roads to the Zongkhul monastery are not so good, and hence, it takes about 2-2.5 Hrs to drive these 37 odd KMs.
+While driving from Padum towards Kargil, you will reach the Tungri village bridge.
 You have to leave and pass it to continue straight and reach a point where two roads fork out.
-You have to take the left desolated road in order to reach Zongkhul.
+You have to take a left desolated road to reach Zongkhul.

-Zongkhul monastery is associated with Naropa, a popular Indian Buddhist yogi, who is said to have meditated in one of the two caves and the monastery is dedicated to him.
+Zongkhul monastery is associated with Naropa, a popular Indian Buddhist yogi, who is said to have meditated in one of the two caves, and the monastery is dedicated to him.
 You can see his footprints in the rock near the entrance to the lower cave.
 The terrace of the monastery offers some beautiful views as well.

 Sani Monastery & Sani Lake

 Sani monastery and Sani lake lies on the way to Zongkhul from Padum and is considered as a holy site.
-It is one of the 8 holiest Buddhist sites in the world and houses one of the 108 chortens constructed by emperor Kanishka in the first century AD.
+It is one of the eight holiest Buddhist sites in the world and houses one of the 108 chortens constructed by emperor Kanishka in the first century AD.

 The monastery complex is so large that it can be easily seen from the grounds of Padum village located on the hills.
 Khurshan village is the base of the monastery and also offers facilities for rafting in Zanskar river to the tourists.
 You must visit Karsha village for beautiful views in the evening.

 Stongdey monastery is located at a hilltop, about 21 KMs from Padum village.
-It is one of my favorite places in Zanskar Valley because it offers some majestic 180 degree views of the entire valley and Zanskar range, especially in the morning.
+It is one of my favorite places in Zanskar Valley because it offers some majestic 180-degree views of the entire valley and Zanskar range, especially in the morning.

-About 35 KMs from Padum village, houses a palace and used to be the second capital of kingdom of Zanskar in ancient times.
+About 35 km from Padum village there is a palace and used to be the second capital of the kingdom of Zanskar in ancient times.
 There is no monastery in Zangla but a nunnery.
-However, Zangla is the last point where in general tourists visits as a day long road trip.
+However, Zangla is the last point wherein general tourists visits as a day-long road trip.

 Sheela Village Waterfall

-In summers, it turns out to be a refreshing point to take a shower and in winters when it freezes, it is a lovely sight to watch again.
-Foreigners sometimes climbs it too in winters.
+In summers, it turns out to be a refreshing point to take a shower, and in winters when it freezes, it is a lovely sight to watch again.
+Foreigners sometimes climb it too in winters.

 I know you must be thinking that most of the sightseeing places in Padum are monasteries or religious places.
-It could be very difficult for a person who do not have much interest.
+It could be tough for a person who does not have much interest.
 However, almost all of these monasteries falls on some very scenic route and offer beautiful aerial views of the valley from their vantage points.